Gothos/Cones/README.md

 # To do:
-1.Restore default attention weights after each cones_inference \n 2.Get attention weights directly instead of looping over all Unet modules.
+1.Restore default attention weights after each cones_inference \n 2.Get attention weights directly instead of looping over all Unet modules, to reduce time for mask computation. \n 3.Look into implementing algorithm A2 on the paper (faster).